 I Funkin’ LOVE Tamar Braxton’s new CD!
 If you haven’t heard it, GET IT, it’s unquestionably one of the best in R&B this year.
 Titled “Love And War,” it’s actually set a record in Billboard history.
 The album features the hit “The One,” which samples the classic Mtume jam, “Juicy.”

-The Museum Of UnCut Funk continues to honor Black Icons by adding bronze medals featuring their images to our coin collection.
-We celebrate and honor Addie Mae Collins, Denise McNair, Carole Robertson, and Cynthia Wesley, the 4 Little Girls.
+The Museum Of UnCut Funk continues to honor Black Icons by adding commemorative bronze medals featuring their images to our coin collection.
+We celebrate and honor Addie Mae Collins, Denise McNair, Carole Robertson, and Cynthia Wesley, the 4 Little Girls killed by a racist bombing attack on their Birmingham Church.

 Katy Perry’s new single “Roar” will surely take the number-one spot on Billboard’s Hot 100 chart next week.
 The song was held off from taking the top of the chart by Robin Thicke’s “Blurred Lines,” which holds the position for an 11th week.
 The hit tune, featuring T.I. and Pharrell, leads “Radio Songs” for a seventh week according to Nielsen BDS reports.
 Thike’s track barely held off Perry’s “Roar,” which went from 85 to Number-2, following its first full week of single sales.